Updated: Aug 14

-I’m going to paint you a picture, and it may sound familiar to many of you: You start having a little pain in your foot when you step on it.
+Let me paint you a picture: You wake up one morning with a little pain in your foot when you step out of bed.
 You assume it’s nothing and think will eventually go away so you suck it up for a few days.
-Now a month has gone by and it’s starting to limit you in your day to day life.
-In fact, you notice that now your knee hurts too.
+Flash forward and a full month has gone by with no improvement- in fact, it's starting to limit you even more in your day to day life.
+Actually, you notice that now your knee hurts too.
 So, reluctantly you decide to see the doctor, who spends a few minutes with you and runs a few tests.
 They decide it’s muscular and give you a prescription to see a Physical Therapist.
-You finally decide to make an appointment with the PT, a full 2 months have gone by now.
+You finally decide to make an appointment with the PT, but a full 2 months have gone by now.
 You see them for the first visit and you feel better by the time you walk out of the clinic.
 AWESOME! …Except for the fact that it took you 2 months to get here and just a few minutes to feel better.
 Well, what if we could have just eliminated all that wasted time??
 Keep reading and I’ll explain…

 We all know by now that annual physicals are super important for preventative health so most of us take the step to see our primary care doctors each year.
 Regular visits give us the opportunity to talk and ask questions to the doctor one-on-one and have various routine tests performed that can help catch any potential health problems that have arisen over the past year.
 So while it makes perfect sense to see our primary care doctors on a yearly basis, why have we not made the move towards seeing our Physical Therapists yearly as well?